joostrijneveld/STM32-getting-started/README.md

 Binaries can be compiled by calling e.g. `make usart.bin`.
 Make sure that the `OPENCM3DIR` variable is set correctly (i.e. that it points to the directory where libopencm3 is installed).
 Binaries can then be flashed onto the boards using [stlink](https://github.com/texane/stlink), as follows: `st-flash write usart.bin 0x8000000`.

 The host-side Python code requires the [pyserial](https://github.com/pyserial/pyserial) module.
-This can be easily installed by calling `pip install pyserial`.
-Use the `host_unidirectional.py` script for all code examples except for DMA.
+This can be easily installed by calling `pip install pyserial` (or `pip3`, depending on your system).
+If you do not have `pip` installed yet, you can typically find it as `python3-pip` using your package manager.
+Use the `host_unidirectional.py` script for all code examples (except for DMA and bidirectional communication).

 ### Troubleshooting